civican/legisinfo/44-1/bills/C-26/bill_text.md

 ### Section 28

-  ****(1)**** **If it is necessary** for **the protection of vital services, vital systems or critical cyber systems**, the appropriate regulator for a class of operators may provide the Minister or the responsible minister with any information, including any confidential information, that is related to the exercise of the appropriate regulator's powers or the performance of its duties and functions under this Act or the regulations.
-However, if **for the same reason** the Minister or the responsible minister makes a request for the information, the appropriate regulator must provide the information so requested.
+  **(1)** If it is necessary for the protection of vital services, vital systems or critical cyber systems, the appropriate regulator for a class of operators may provide the Minister or the responsible minister with any information, including any confidential information, that is related to the exercise of the appropriate regulator's powers or the performance of its duties and functions under this Act or the regulations.
+However, if for the same reason the Minister or the responsible minister makes a request for the information, the appropriate regulator must provide the information so requested.

   **(2)** Any confidential information, within the meaning of this Act or any other Act of Parliament that applies to or is administered by the appropriate regulator, that is provided under subsection (1) must be treated as confidential.